 Bob grew up at Park Shore as a camper then went on to work at the camp experiencing all jobs from maintenance to head lifeguard and then Director.
 Bob then went to the University of Miami to study Marine Biology but realized that his true love was Park Shore.
 He received his degree in Education from C.W.
 Post University and taught 3rd and 4th grade in the Half Hollow Hills School District.
 After many years of teaching and working summers at the camp, he became a full-time director and focused all his energy on creating new programs and facilities at Park Shore.
 Bob was the first camp owner to train at Walt Disney World.
 That experience enabled him to create Disney Dynamics in camping and many of those innovations are still being used today at Park Shore.
 His quest for keeping Park Shore on the cutting edge inspired him to start the only Extreme STEAM Science Kids Camp.
 Bob never rests on his past performances and he is always looking for something new and exciting to energize all the children at Park Shore.
 His newest creation is this website where education and recreation facilities can easily incorporate STEAM into their existing programs.

 Working with STEAM educators has enabled him to create exciting relationships with leading instructors in the field of educational technology.
-He presently is working with Mike Uretsky who helped create the Entrepreneurial Center at NYU and was a professor of advanced technology for over 45 years.
-In addition, Bob works with Anurag Purwar who is a professor of mechanical engineering at Stonybrook University and is the inventor of the Snappy XO Robotics kit which is part of the Extreme Steam Science program.
+Bob is presently working with Anurag Purwar who is a professor of mechanical engineering at Stonybrook University and is the inventor of the Snappy XO Robotics and Engineering kit which is part of the Extreme Steam Science program.
 In addition, he works with Chris Regini who is a 7th grade Master Teacher of Science.
 Chris has created an entire world centered around electrical engineering, coding, and hydroponics.

 Since 2011, Trisha has been an integral part of the development and success of ESSK.
 With creativity and innovation, Trisha has helped brand ESSK as the pioneer in robotics summer camp programs for camps and campers.
 Her innate ability to connect with others and her thirst for learning about the camp industry and STEAM education has led to her ability to help grow ESSK into the leader it is today.